New York's 1st legal marijuana crop sprouts under the sun

 But for now, the field is clear for growers like Frank Popolizio of Homestead Farms and Ranch, where a small crew north of Albany earlier this month dug out shallow holes for seedlings before packing them in by hand.

-Popolizio is tending to a half-acre plot that will grow upward of a 1,000 plants surrounded by a tall electrified fence.
+Popolizio is tending to a half-acre (0.2 hectares) plot that will grow upward of 1,000 plants, surrounded by a tall electrified fence.
 He and other “conditional cultivator” license holders can grow up to an acre of marijuana outdoors.
 They can grow all or some of their crop in greenhouses, though in smaller areas, and use limited lighting.

 The license is good for two years, and holders will be able to distribute cannabis flower products to retail dispensaries.